 “The whole reason I’m doing dialysis is so I can have a life!
 Yes, I hope I will eventually get a transplant, but until I do, nocturnal PD is the next best thing.
 I don’t know how long my wait will be, so I don’t want to waste the life I do have.”

-In September 2015, I had attended a Young NKF event in the Peak District, essentially a youth retreat for younger renal patients.
+In September 2015, I had attended a BKPA event in the Peak District, essentially a youth retreat for younger renal patients.
 This was an amazing experience and I was determined to go again, PD or no PD.
-Fortunately this was pretty much an ideal first outing, because it was staffed by renal nurses, including one whose specialist area was peritoneal dialysis!
+Fortunately this was pretty much an ideal first outing!
+It was staffed by renal nurses, including one whose specialist area was peritoneal dialysis!
 Perfect!
-The weekend went really well, I got to spend time with friends who live too far away to see frequently, and spoke to several other current and former PD patients, and it was amazing to be in an environment where I was surrounded by others who really “got it”.
+The weekend went really well, I got to spend time with friends who live too far away to see frequently, and spoke to several other current and former PD patients.
+It was amazing to be in an environment where I was surrounded by others who really “got it”.